WolfgangOfner/ProgrammingWithWolfgangWebsite/_posts/2020-08-03-create-net-core-in-ci-pipeline-in-azure-devops.md

   </p>
 </div>

 After authorizing Azure Pipelines for GitHub, all your repositories will be displayed.
 Search and select for the repository, you want to make the CI pipeline for.
-In my case, I select the .NetCoreMicroserviceCiCdAks repository.
+In my case, I select the .NETCoreMicroserviceCiCdAks repository.

 <div class="col-12 col-sm-10 aligncenter">
   <a href="/assets/img/posts/2020/10/Select-your-repository.jpg"><img loading="lazy" src="/assets/img/posts/2020/10/Select-your-repository.jpg" alt="Select your repository" /></a>